Justin Hunter: 2014

 On October 5, 2014, Hunter made his first career start and caught three passes for a season-high 99 receiving yards and scored his first touchdown of the year on a 75-yard pass from Charlie Whitehurst.
-The Tennessee Titans went on to lose 29-28 to the Cleveland Browns During a Week 8 matchup against the Houston Texans, he caught a season-high four passes for 31 receiving yards and scored on a 12-yard touchdown pass from Zach Mettenberger, as the Titans were defeated 16-30.
+The Tennessee Titans went on to lose 29–28 to the Cleveland Browns During a Week 8 matchup against the Houston Texans, he caught a season-high four passes for 31 receiving yards and scored on a 12-yard touchdown pass from Zach Mettenberger, as the Titans were defeated 16–30.

-On November 30, 2014, Hunter suffered a lacerated spleen on the first play of a 45-22 loss to the Houston Texans.
-He was hit by Texan's safety Danieal Manning and the pass was unfortunately intercepted by Johnathan Joseph.
+On November 30, 2014, Hunter suffered a lacerated spleen on the first play of a 45–22 loss to the Houston Texans.
+He was hit by Texan's safety Danieal Manning and the pass was intercepted by Johnathan Joseph.
 The injury caused him to miss the remainder of the season.

-He finished his second season with a total of 28 receptions, 498 receiving yards, and three touchdowns in eight starts and 12 games as the Tennessee Titans finished the season 2-14 in their first season under Ken Whisenhunt.
+He finished his second season with a total of 28 receptions, 498 receiving yards, and three touchdowns in eight starts and 12 games as the Tennessee Titans finished the season 2–14 in their first season under Ken Whisenhunt.